Migrating from ISC DHCP to Kea DHCP using the Migration Assistant

 There are several important differences between ISC DHCP and Kea, which you will need to consider as you plan and execute your migration:

 1. Server failover, which was available in ISC DHCP, is not implemented in Kea.
 The Kea High-Availability hooks library offers similar functionality if that is a desired feature for your organization.
+There is a knowledgebase article that specifically compares the Kea vs ISC DHCP failover functionality in depth.

 2. Option inheritance scoping is different between ISC DHCP and Kea, so administrators will need to manage that difference.